 Add remaining vinegar, sugar, and spices.
 Bring to a simmer and cook for 5 minutes.
 Remove pot from heat.

 Fill jars, wipe rims, apply lids and rings.
 Process in a boiling water canner for 10 minutes (starting time when pot returns to a boil).
 Remove jars from pot and let cool on a towel-lined countertop.

-When jars are completely cool, remove the rings and test the seals.
+When jars are completely cool, remove rings and test seals.
 The relish is good to eat immediately.
 Store sealed jars in a cool dark place for up to a year.

 Food processor, mason jars, canning pot